Please click on a question below to see the answer.

 Q: What happens in a group at Sheena’s Place?

-A: We run 4 different types of groups, including support, body image, expressive arts and skill building groups.
+A: We run 5 different types of groups, including support, body image, expressive arts, skill building, and nutrition groups.
 Please click here to see a description of each type of group.
 What occurs in each group depends on the type of group it is.
-Please refer to our seasonal program calender for brief descriptions of each group.
-A typical support group involves a check-in at the beginning, a professionally facilitated discussion, and a re-check at the end of the group.
+Please refer to our seasonal program calendar for brief descriptions of each group.
+A typical support group involves a check-in at the beginning, a facilitated discussion, and a check-out at the end of the group.
+All groups are professionally facilitated.
 The level to which one participates is up to the individual.

 Q: How many people are typically in a group?

 A: The size of a group depends on the type of group it is.
-We have 3 large group rooms here at Sheena’s Place and they each hold approximately 15 to 20 people.
+We have 3 group rooms at Sheena’s Place and they each hold approximately 10-20 people.
 Group size depends on how many people are in attendance on a particular day.
-Typically, we see 7 to 12 people in each of our groups.
+Typically, we see 7 to 12 people in each of our groups (in-person and online).

 Q: It is my first time coming to a group at Sheena’s Place.
 Where do I go?